azagniotov/stubby4j/README.md

    ##### Server hostname verification by the client

-   During an SSL handshake, hostname verification establishes that the hostname in the URL matches the hostname in the server's identification; this verificatiois necessary to prevent man-in-the-middle attacks.
+   During an SSL handshake, hostname verification establishes that the hostname in the URL matches the hostname in the server's identification; this verification is necessary to prevent man-in-the-middle attacks.

    If __(1)__ you imported `stubby4j` self-signed certificate into your web client trust store as per above and __(2)__ `stubby4j` app is running on [one of the following IPs or a localhost](src/main/resources/ssl/stubby4j.self.signed.v3.conf#L45-L60), then your web client will be able to successfully verify URL hostname of the request against the imported `stubby4j` certificate's SAN (subject alternative names) list.